MrMarlonM/quiz-game/README.md

 - I want to have different questions than the last time

 ## Features
-The website will feature the quiz and a leaderboard where the score with a chosen username gets posted after each finished round.
-Also, an option to send in questions over a form will be provided.
+The website will feature the quiz and the calculation of an individual score.
+Also, the questions will be presented randomly.
+Through this, the fun never ends!

 ### Technology used
 - For the general structure of the page, [HTML](https://www.w3schools.com/html/) was used